heoelri/adopac/labs/lab1/lab1.md

 ## 1.5 Extend your pipeline with variables

-In our next step, we now want to add some more dynamic to our pipeline, to achieve this we start working with variables.
+In our next step, we now want to add some more dynamic 'something missing here?' to our pipeline, to achieve this we start working with variables.

 > **What is a variable?**
 > Variables give you a convenient way to get key bits of data into various parts of the pipeline.
 As the name suggests, the value of a variable may change from run to run or job to job of your pipeline.
 Almost any place where a pipeline requires a text string or a number, you can use a variable instead of hard-coding a value.
 The system will replace the variable with its current value during the pipeline's execution.